welbornprod/colr/docs/README.txt

 library uses method chaining because that style suits javascript, but I wanted to make it available to Python also, at least as an option.

-The reset code is appended to all text.
-If no text is given, no reset code is appended.
+The reset code is appended to all text unless the text is empty.
 This makes it possible to build background colors and styles, but also have separate styles for separate pieces of text.

 ``Colr`` objects are callable, and when called as a function will append text (also with optional color kwargs).